area9innovation/fast/gringo/readme.md

 ## TODO

+- Get 4+1*2+3 to parse correctly in the simple exp grammar

 - Get the grammar for Gringo parsed and compiled instead of hardcoded.
 I.e. replace gringo_grammar.flow to be produced from gringo.gringo: